Core Architecture

 N-able N-central is built to support secure, scalable multi-tenancy for both hosted and on-prem deployments.
 Multi-tenancy allows MSPs and IT Pros to manage multiple customer environments independently from a single platform instance without risking data leakage or policy crossover.

-Tenant Isolation Mechanisms Include:Logical Data Separation: Each tenant’s data—scripts, configuration files, reports, logs, and credentials—is stored and processed in a logically isolated manner to prevent unauthorized cross-tenant access.
+Tenant Isolation Mechanisms: Tenant data - including scripts, configuration files, reports, logs, and credentials - is stored and processed using logical data separation, ensuring each tenant's information remains isolated to prevent unauthorized cross-tenant access.

-Role-Based Access Control (RBAC): Tenant-specific access permissions ensure technicians can only interact with the data and devices for which they have been explicitly granted rights.
+Role-Based Access Control: Tenant-specific access permissions ensure technicians can only interact with the data and devices for which they have been explicitly granted rights.

 Scoped APIs and UI Contexts: All API calls and UI actions are scoped to the user’s tenant context, preventing accidental or malicious data exposure.